 British engine manufacturer cites “specific component” engine fault for fire that forced Qantas A380 emergency landing.

-“Rolls-Royce are still working through the criteria for which engines need to be changed,” he said in Sydney.
+“Rolls-Royce are still working through the criteria for which engines need to be changed,” Alan Joyce, the Qantas chief executive, said in Sydney.

-A spokesman for Airbus, the maker of A380 planes, said in Singapore: “I can confirm that Rolls-Royce is arranging to supply some new engines from the production line to replace some engines removed from the serviced aircraft.”
+A spokesman for Airbus said: “I can confirm that Rolls-Royce is arranging to supply some new engines from the production line to replace some engines removed from the serviced aircraft.”

 The Airbus A380, which cost $16.3bn to develop but has struggled to attract airlines in major markets, is the world’s largest passenger aircraft with an average list price of about $350m.

-Peter Harbison, the executive chairman for the Centre for Asia Pacific Aviation, told Al Jazeera that Rolls Royce’s move is “still something that’s obviously reflecting fairly badly on the manufacturer”.
+Peter Harbison, the executive chairman for the Centre for Asia Pacific Aviation, told Al Jazeera that the engine failure was “still something that’s obviously reflecting fairly badly on the manufacturer”.

 “It’s rather uncertain what’s exactly involved [in replacing the engines],” he said.